 Prior to placing students, the administrative office(s), as designated by the Provost, is responsible for executing duties as required per Executive Order 1064, such as ensuring compliance, establishing Internship Placement agreements and devising procedures.

-This policy aligns the academic responsibilities for internships with Executive Order 1064.
-In the opinion of the Student Academic Policies and Procedures Committee, procedures for ensuring compliance are not appropriate to be brought before the Academic Senate as a policy.
-Nonetheless, establishment of procedures by the designated administrative office requires faculty input and approval by the programs impacted.
+, Establishment of procedures by the designated administrative office shall include faculty input through the Senate and the programs impacted.